rstropek/htl-2023-24-5th/samples/2024-03-screws/readme.md

 Tips:

+- Before your write any XAML code, draw a sketch of your UI on paper or using a UI design tool like [Figma](https://www.figma.com/) or [Adobe XD](https://helpx.adobe.com/support/xd.html).
-- If you struggle with the data grid, take a look at the [data grid from the last lecture](https://github.com/rstropek/htl-2023-24-5th/blob/e3d8b450db9d8632295fb303d09dbbb374a5a1d8/samples/9050-product-hierarchy/solution/ProductHierarchy/MainWindow.xaml#L29).
+- If you struggle with the data grid, take a look at e.g. the [data grid from the _Taxi Manager_ lecture](https://github.com/rstropek/htl-2023-24-5th/blob/5a14fdd587aa22ed3a7499fa08ea8a32428de344/samples/2024-03-taxi-manager/Solution/TaxiManager/MainWindow.xaml#L41).

 ### Part 2: Business Logic

 Implement the following business logic:

+- Adding an order item to the list is only possible if the user has entered a quantity that results in _at least one pack of 100 screws_.
+If the user enters a quantity or a weight that is too low, adding the order item must not be possible.
 - Saving is only possible if...
   - ...the order list is not empty.
   - ...the user has entered their personal data (all fields are mandatory)